rkotze/rkotze.github.io/about.md

  lastmod: 2016-04-20 17:00:12 +0000
 ---

 I'm a software engineer and mostly into JavaScript and Elixir.
-Besides JavaScripts flaws, I enjoy writing it because it gives plenty of freedom in how I want to design a solution.
-This allows me to be more creative and expressive when solving a problem, making it a very powerful tool.
-Another language I enjoy programming in is C#, it has a great balance of being flexible with a defined structure.
+Besides JavaScripts flaws, I enjoy writing it because it gives plenty of freedom in how a solution can be designed.
+I think this can enable an engineer more easily to construct a solution that clearly describes how it fits together, making it a very powerful tool.
+For similar reasons I Elixir.

 I'm an advocate for following XP practices and Agile software development.
 TDD is a great tool to improve quality, prevent regression and help solve complex problems.

+When I can find time I also contribute to open source projects, see my [GitHub account](https://github.com/{{ site.github_username }}){:target="_blank"} to find out more.

 I've built a hybrid mobile app using the Ionic framework and Cordova.
 Ionic has dealt with a lot of the UI pains to make it feel native and it is a pleasure to use.
 Android mobile app for using [London underground](https://play.google.com/store/apps/details?id=com.ionicframework.oysterbalance749927){:target="_blank"} and you can read more about [London Traveller](/projects/building-london-traveller-app)

-When I can find time I also contribute to open source projects, see my [GitHub account](https://github.com/{{ site.github_username }}){:target="_blank"} to find out more.

 Even though I don't actually design the UI for web apps I do enjoy participating in the UI development, to help gain an understanding of how a user might interact with the app.
 I believe it's important to deliver a quality user experience and ensure it is aesthetically pleasing.